matrix-construct/construct/README.md

 	<img align="right" src="https://i.imgur.com/DUuGSrH.png" />
 </a>

-**This is the Construct** — the first Matrix server written in C++.
-It is designed to be fast and highly scalable, and to be community developed by volunteer contributors over the internet.
+**This is the Construct** — the community's own Matrix server.
+It is designed to be fast and highly scalable, and to be developed by volunteer contributors over the internet.
 This mission strives to make the software easy to understand, modify, audit, and extend.
 It remains true to its roots with its modular design and having minimal requirements.